MethanePowered/MethaneKit/README.md

 - **Cross-platform**
   - Supported platforms:
-    - Windows 10 with DirectX 12
+    - Windows 10 with DirectX 12 API
-    - MacOS (El Capitan or later) with Metal API
+    - MacOS 10.13 "El Capitan" or later with Metal API
   - Application infrastructure:
-    - [Methane CMake module](/CMake/Methane.cmake) is provided to simplify configuration of the cross-platform build
+    - [Methane CMake modules](/CMake) implement toolchain for cross-platform graphics applications build setup.
-    - [Base application class](/Modules/Platform/App/Include/Methane/Platform/AppBase.h) and platform-specific implementations are completely GLFW free
+    - [Base application class](/Modules/Platform/App/Include/Methane/Platform/AppBase.h) and platform-specific implementations are completely GLFW free!
-    - [Graphics application base template class](/Modules/Graphics/App/Include/Methane/Graphics/App.hpp) with basic multi-frame swap-chain management
+    - [Graphics application base template class](/Modules/Graphics/App/Include/Methane/Graphics/App.hpp) with basic multi-frame swap-chain management.
 - **One shader code for all APIs**
   - Shaders are written in HLSL 5.1
-  - Shaders are converted to native API shading language at build time with SPIRV-Cross toolchain
+  - Shaders are converted to native API shading language (Metal on MacOS) at build time with SPIRV-Cross toolchain
-  - Shaders are prebuilt and embedded in application resources as bytecode (with preprocessor definitions support)
+  - Shaders are compiled at build time and embedded in application resources as bytecode (with all variations of preprocessor definitions)
 - **Easy to use object-oriented graphics API**
   - [Core graphics interfaces](/Modules/Graphics/Core/Include/Methane/Graphics):
     - [Context](/Modules/Graphics/Core/Include/Methane/Graphics/Context.h) unifies Device and Swap-Chain under one umbrella